 In the early 1980s, the Air Force wanted to find a replacement for the Sikorsky S-61R / HH-3E "Jolly Green Giant" and Bell HH-1 Hueys then in service in the USAF SAR role.
 The S-70 looked like the right tool for the job, resulting in a series of programs that had an odd tendency to go down dead ends:

 By the end of the decade, all the MH-60Gs had acquired the HH-60G designation, though it is not clear if they were all brought up to a common spec.
-To make matters more confusing, it appears that follow-on upgrade programs have been performed and that at least seven more Blackhawks have been updated to HH-60G configuration.
+To make matters more confusing, it appears that follow-on upgrade programs have been performed, and there have been further conversions.
+By 2016, the Air Force had 97 HH-60Gs -- which was short of the 112 needed, with plans to perform more conversions to bring the fleet up to strength.

 * In the late 1990s the Army initiated a program with Sikorsky to update about 1,200 UH-60A and UH-60L Black Hawks to the new "UH-60M" standard by 2020, renewing the machines for decades more service.
 Initial flight of the first of four UH-60M prototypes was in 2000.
 The four prototypes represented distinct different production paths: